purchawek/fractals/README.md

 ##### TODOs
 *   MORE FRACTALS
 *   a better Makefile
+*   flexible and easy way for defining new shaders
+*   better gui (color selection, shader selection, more config options, help popup etc)
+*   installer so it becomes an application
 *   total code refactor and cleanup
-*	consider deleting the old cpu-based renderer
 *   find some way for testing this
 *   documentation